Crumbles murders: Dismemberment

 Over the following week, Kaye's body was extensively dismembered.
 Her head, feet and legs were incinerated within the fireplace of the bungalow on 22 April before Mahon swept the charred skull and bone fragments into a dustpan.
 (Note: Mahon would later recollect to investigators he had incinerated these sections of Kaye's body in the midst of a thunderstorm, adding that when he had placed Kaye's head on the fire, her eyes opened at the precise moment a burst of thunder erupted overhead, causing him to run from the room in terror.)
 He later pulverised these sections of Kaye's body into "tremendously small" fragments which he claimed to have discarded over the garden wall of Officer's House.
 No sections of Kaye's skull were ever recovered, although a section of her jawbone and several of her teeth were later recovered from a refuse heap.
 The majority of her uterus was likewise never found.

-Mahon returned to the bungalow on 26 to continue dismembering Kaye's body.
+Mahon returned to the bungalow on 26 April to continue dismembering Kaye's body.
 He first severed the arms from the torso, before dismembering the trunk of her body.
 Some sections of her body were boiled on this date.
 These portions were placed in a brown bag, which Mahon later threw from the window of a railway carriage while returning to his home in Richmond.